 How Do GAP Certifications Compare to FSMA’s Produce Safety Rule?

-This document provides a general comparison between Good agricultural practices (GAP) and Good manufacturing practices (GMP) certifications that produce operations have been undergoing for the past decade and the new requirements set by FSMA’s Produce Safety Rule.
-Despite the fact that the Produce Safety Rule was published on November 27, 2015 there are guidance documents and inspection guidelines that are being developed at the time of this publication and therefore do not allow for a full comparison of these programs.
+This presentation provides a general comparison between Good agricultural practices (GAP) that produce operations have been undergoing for the past decade and the requirements set by FSMA’s Produce Safety Rule.

 All the Good agricultural practices (GAPs) and Good Manufacturing Practice (GMPs) audits that produce farms have undergone up to this point have been buyer-driven.
 After successfully passing an audit, the farm receives a GAP and/or GMP Certification.

-For the past decade, farms selling primarily wholesale have been required to pass a third party audit annually in order to sell to a specific outlet.
+For the past two decades, farms selling primarily wholesale have been required to pass a third party audit annually in order to sell to a specific outlet.

 GAP Audits often include a field and harvest crew audit.
-GMP or Good handling practices (GHP) audits cover packinghouses and if any produce is processed the facility is often required to determine if it requires a HACCP plan.
+Good manufacturing Practices (GMP) or Good handling practices (GHP) audits cover packinghouses and if any produce is processed the facility is often required to determine if it requires a HACCP plan.

-The Produce Safety Rule is a federal law that requires all segments of the industry to grow, harvest, pack and hold produce in such a way that minimizes the risk of causing food borne illness.
+The Produce Safety Rule is a federal law that requires segments of the industry to grow, harvest, pack and hold produce in such a way that minimizes the risk of causing food borne illness.
 The PS Rule has set the requirements for a regulatory program that is based on inspections, not audits.
 An audit will not replace an inspection.
+For more information, read what to expect of a regulatory inspection?

 The practices outlined in the PS Rule must be research based and are based on Good Agricultural Practices (GAPs).

 The PS Rule came into effect starting in 2017 for sprout growers and 2018 for all other operations.
 (See compliance dates for the PS Rule).
-Farm inspections are expected to start in 2019.
+Farm inspections started in NC in 2019.

 Audits can cover the whole operation: adjacent areas, wildlife intrusion, employee hygiene, compliance with city, state and federal laws regarding labor laws, compliance with all pesticide laws and applications, fertilizer (synthetic and organic) applications and laws, harvest practices, water testing and inspection of the water sources, tool inventory, all chemicals used in the operation, maintenance of equipment, pest control, harvest practices, inventory of all the materials supplied, post harvest handling, safe transport, trace back and recall protocols, pre audits by the farm, records and training for all employees that handle the crop.
 Depending on the audit, there may be more or less requirements.